jabbermarky/jabbermarky.github.io/_pages/contact.md

 description: |
     Did you know that Mark provides free consultations?
 Got an app idea?
 Need a CTO/app/MVP?
 Call Mark today!
 ---
-Got an idea for an application?
+Are you thinking about building a new software application?
 Do you need help kickstarting product management in your organization?
 Do you need help with a go to market strategy for your product?
+Do you need help aligning your vision and strategy with your product and technology roadmap?
 I may be able to apply my experience building and launching software products to help you build and launch yours.

 Give me a call or send me a message today.